esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

   # hv and ref_point refer to the data above
   hv.exclusive(1, r=ref_point)  # Returns 0.25 as an answer
-  hv.exclusive(3, r=ref_point)  # Returns 0.0 as an answer since third point is dominated
+  hv.exclusive(3, r=ref_point)  # Returns 0.0 as an answer since point at index 3 (fourth from the left) is dominated

 3. **least_contributor** - Returns the index of a point contributing the least to the hypervolume.

 .. code-block:: python

   # hv and ref_point refer to the data above
-  hv.least_contributor(r=ref_point)  # Returns 3 as an answer, since third point contributes no hypervolume
+  hv.least_contributor(r=ref_point)  # Returns 3 as an answer, since point at that index contributes no hypervolume

 4. **greatest_contributor** - Returns the index of a point contributing the most to the hypervolume.